 Healthiest sugar substitutes: pros and cons

 When sugar was dubbed “the white death,” its natural substitutes began to gain popularity.
-However, many of these natural sugar substitutes have pros and cons.
+However, many of these natural sugar substitutes and artificial sweeteners have pros and cons.

 - Fructose does not cause the feeling of hunger, but neither does it affect the feeling of satiety and therefore encourages overeating.
 One can eat a lot more cookies with fruit sugar than with the usual sucrose.
 The problem is that fructose is contained not only in diabetic food (where its use is justified), but is also being used in conventional foods more and more each year

 - agave syrup contains a large amount of fructose, which causes insulin resistance, increased cholesterol, and intestinal disorders.

 - molasses, which is extracted from crushed dates, is rich in nutrients, but also in fructose